Applying for Loans

 - We provide a list of private loan programs and lenders based on a review of competitive interest rates and fees, quality of servicing, and borrower benefits.
 The list is intended only to help you start your research.
 Northwestern will process loans from any lender you select.

 - Federal Direct Loans are funded through the U.S. Department of Education (DOE) using funds obtained from the U.S. Treasury.
 Once your loan funds have disbursed, your loan(s) will be assigned to one of several federal loan servicers.
-You can find the name of your servicer on the National Student Loan Data System.
+You can find the name of your servicer on the Federal Student Aid website.